Ardeer Thistle F.C.

 Ardeer Thistle Football Club are a Scottish football club from Stevenston in North Ayrshire.
 Formed as a Juvenile Club in 1900, they moved up to the Juniors in season 1902–03 and are based at Ardeer Stadium.
 Nicknamed "The Thistle", they compete in the and players wear red and white home kits and sky blue change strips.

-On May 31, 2021, Sean Kenney was appointed as the team's head coach, having previously managed Kilbride Thistle.
-Along with him, several players and the backroom team joined Ardeer Thistle.
+On 13 June 2026, Kenny Henderson was announced as the new 1st team Manager, after Sean Kenneys resignation.